 Our aging population increasingly finds itself in nursing homes and for-profit facilities for long-term care.
-Families, no longer able to care for a loved one, presume that nursing homes and retirement centers are a safe and healthy long-term option.
-Unfortunately, elder abuse and exploitation is increasing at an alarming rate.
-In an effort to save money, many nursing homes hire poorly trained and unqualified staff to meet the day to day needs of its patients.
+Families, no longer able to care for a loved one, presume that nursing homes and retirement centers are safe and healthy long-term options.
+Unfortunately, elder abuse and exploitation are increasing at an alarming rate.
+In an effort to save money, many nursing homes hire poorly trained and unqualified staff to meet the day-to-day needs of its patients.

 The National Center on Elder Abuse reports some alarming statistics:

-Conservative estimates suggest between 1 and 2 million people over 65 years of age have been injured, exploited, or mistreated by someone they depended on for care.
+- Conservative estimates suggest between one and two million people over 65 years of age have been injured, exploited or mistreated by someone they depended on for care.

 Examples of nursing home abuse and neglect include:

 - Emotional abuse, including verbal insults and threats, or forced isolation

 - Failure to medicate and properly monitor

 If you believe you are a victim of any of the above, or you suspect that your loved one is suffering nursing home negligence, do not delay – contact The Law Offices of Joseph Lamy for a free consultation today.